Stock Hub 2026 · Biotech & Healthcare

 The LOCK-IT-100 data remain central to the product’s credibility.
 A 71% relative risk reduction in CRBSI versus heparin control is a strong clinical headline.
 The early termination recommendation by an independent DSMB based on demonstrated efficacy and no safety concerns adds weight.
 In a commercial setting, however, strong clinical data are only the first layer.
 Dialysis providers must see enough economic support, enough operational simplicity, and enough real-world benefit to build the product into routine practice.

-The early commercial ramp suggests meaningful demand.
-DefenCath sales were $91.2 million in Q4 2025 and $97.5 million in Q1 2026.
-The Q1 number included a non-recurring $9.0 million favorable estimate change related to certain sales allowances, so serious readers should not treat the entire quarterly figure as a pure recurring run-rate.
-Even adjusting mentally for that item, the magnitude of sales shows that DefenCath is not a tiny niche product quietly sitting on a formulary shelf.
-It has become the core economic engine of CorMedix.
+The commercial ramp shows meaningful demand and then a clear inflection.
+DefenCath sales were $91.2 million in Q4 2025, $97.5 million in Q1 2026 and $66.1 million in Q2 2026.
+The first-quarter figure included a non-recurring $9.0 million favourable estimate change related to certain sales allowances, so it should not be read as a pure recurring run rate; stripping it out narrows but does not close the gap to the second quarter.
+The magnitude still shows that DefenCath is not a niche product sitting quietly on a formulary.
+It remains the core economic engine of CorMedix, which is precisely why the CMS payment methodology governs the equity.

 The key debate is not whether DefenCath has value.
 The key debate is how much of that value can be captured under the reimbursement system after the TDAPA period ends.
 This is where many shallow discussions get CRMD wrong.
 TDAPA expiration does not mean DefenCath loses its FDA approval, loses its clinical rationale, or becomes unreimbursed overnight.
 It means the payment architecture changes.
 CMS states that DefenCath’s TDAPA period runs from July 1, 2024 through June 30, 2026.
 After that point, the post-TDAPA add-on framework becomes the focal issue.
 The commercial question is whether the net economics under that framework remain attractive enough for providers and CorMedix to keep utilization growing.

-That is why DefenCath has two valuation identities.
-In one identity, it is a proven, first-in-class antimicrobial catheter lock solution with growing adoption and real revenue.
-In the other, it is a product moving toward a reimbursement reset that could compress net pricing and market confidence.
-Both identities are true at the same time.
-A serious CRMD stock hub has to hold both facts together, rather than pretending one cancels the other.
+DefenCath therefore has two valuation identities.
+In one, it is a proven, first-in-class antimicrobial catheter lock solution with growing adoption and real revenue.
+In the other, it is a product entering a reimbursement reset that could compress net pricing and market confidence.
+Both identities are true at the same time, and neither cancels the other.

 The reimbursement story is the most important non-clinical element of CRMD.
 It is also the area where careless commentary can do the most damage.
 DefenCath was approved for TDAPA under the ESRD PPS, with CMS listing the payment period from July 1, 2024 through June 30, 2026.
 TDAPA exists to create transitional add-on payment support for new renal dialysis drugs and biological products.
 For CorMedix, it helped create the conditions for outpatient dialysis adoption and strong early revenue.